The Changing Face of What Is Normal: Mental Health

 The exhibition’s intellectual core focuses on the Diagnostic and Statistical Manual of Mental Disorders, or DSM.
 Psychiatrists and other mental health professionals use this reference to diagnose patients.
 The exhibition’s heart lives in the belongings of past residents of Willard Psychiatric Center, a New York state mental facility.
 These prosaic items were discovered in a facility attic when the institution closed in 1995.
 A third component, Restraint, lets visitors explore and comment on the many ways that our thoughts and behaviors are restricted, by society or by ourselves.
 The exhibition features poetry by psychiatrist Karen L. Miller and images by photographer Jon Crispin.

-The Changing Face of What Is Normal: Mental Health will be on display until spring 2014.
-A second phase of the exhibition, focusing on social behavior, will open in fall 2014.
+The Changing Face of What Is Normal: Mental Health will be on display until August 24, 2014.

 We gratefully acknowledge the collaboration of the New York State Museum in the creation of this installation.